AnemiB/Nerdy-Nibbles/README.md

 ## About the Project

 **Nerdy Nibbles** is an educational mobile app focused on food literacy.
-The app is fully AI integrated and AI driven — every lesson and every quiz is generated on the fly by the AI engine, and there is a built-in chat tutor ("Nibble AI") for anytime food questions.
+The app is fully AI integrated and AI driven, every lesson and every quiz is generated on the fly by the AI engine, and there is a built-in chat tutor ("Nibble AI") for anytime food questions.

 Key ideas: